Loading news...

 How the Academy Offered a Platform to Peter Thiel

-The muffled echo of a closed-door session, held within a republican institution whose brilliance was once the beacon of French thought, resonates today as a dissonant premonition in the vast amphitheater of liberal democracy.
+The muffled echo of a closed-door session, held within a republican institution whose brilliance was once the beacon of French thought, resonates today like a dissonant premonition in the vast amphitheater of liberal democracy.

 This premise is not only fallacious but also profoundly deleterious, threatening to redefine the very foundations of our social pact around principles that are intrinsically hostile to it.

-The opacity that surrounded this meeting, this deliberately orchestrated closed session, is not a minor detail; it constitutes the first sign of a profound malaise, an attempt to remove from public view an ideological confrontation whose stakes far exceed academic circles.
+The opacity that surrounded this meeting, this deliberately orchestrated closed session, is not a minor detail; it constitutes the first sign of a profound unease, an attempt to remove from public view an ideological confrontation whose stakes far exceed academic circles.

 "An attempt to remove from public view an ideological confrontation whose stakes far exceed academic circles"

-"Opening up to anti-democratic discourses, far from neutralizing them, trivializes them, normalizes them, and insidiously shifts the boundaries of the speakable and thinkable"
+"Openness to anti-democratic discourses, far from neutralizing them, trivializes them, normalizes them, and insidiously shifts the boundaries of the speakable and thinkable"

 The real motivations could therefore go beyond simple critical analysis.
-They could reside in a guilty fascination, a latent temptation within certain conservative elites –and even beyond– for authoritarian solutions, for order in the face of the perceived chaos of a democracy deemed inefficient or excessively egalitarian.
+They could reside in a guilty fascination, a latent temptation within certain conservative elites –and even beyond– for authoritarian solutions, for order in the face of the perceived chaos of a democracy judged inefficient or excessively egalitarian.
 Hervé Gaymard, coordinator of the group, with his sensitivity to institutional crises and political theology, perhaps embodies this intellectual fringe.
 His quest for an "understanding" of these radical currents can easily slip toward a form of complacency, where one exposes oneself to a thought without fully measuring its corrosive potential, under the pretext of sophisticated intellectual curiosity.
-The danger lies precisely in this posture: opening up to anti-democratic discourses, far from neutralizing them, trivializes them, normalizes them, and insidiously shifts the boundaries of the speakable and thinkable.
-The real issue is not understanding "what Thiel thinks," but understanding why republican institutions feel the need, or the right, to confer on such thoughts a platform of this magnitude, risking implicitly validating the idea that democratic principles are so weakened that they must be "reformed" by such dark visions.
+The danger lies precisely in this posture: openness to anti-democratic discourses, far from neutralizing them, trivializes them, normalizes them, and insidiously shifts the boundaries of the speakable and thinkable.
+The real issue is not to understand "what Thiel thinks," but to understand why republican institutions feel the need, or the right, to confer on such thoughts a platform of this magnitude, risking implicitly validating the idea that democratic principles are so weakened that they must be "reformed" by such dark visions.

-The critical debate that followed this invitation, although sometimes marginalized, is a necessary counterweight, a glimmer of hope in this dark picture.
+The critical debate that followed this invitation, though sometimes marginalized, is a necessary counterweight, a glimmer of hope in this dark picture.
 It reveals that, despite attempts at normalization, part of the intellectual and citizen community clearly perceives the risk and strives to name it.

 Propulsé par Algolia